Arthur Leclerc

-Arthur Leclerc (/fr/; born 14 October 2000) is a Monégasque racing driver who is currently competing in the GT World Challenge Europe Endurance Cup for AF Corse, having previously competed for Panis Racing in the European Le Mans Series.
+Arthur Leclerc (/fr/; born 14 October 2000) is a Monégasque racing driver who last competed in the GT World Challenge Europe Endurance Cup for AF Corse.
 He is the younger brother of Scuderia Ferrari Formula One driver Charles Leclerc, and a former member of Ferrari Driver Academy.

 Leclerc finished sixth in the 2022 FIA Formula 3 Championship with Prema Racing, before stepping up to the FIA Formula 2 Championship in 2023 with DAMS.
 He was the runner-up during the 2020 Formula Regional European Championship and the 2022 Formula Regional Asian champion.
 He is also the champion of the 2024 Italian GT Endurance Championship together with Giancarlo Fisichella and Tommaso Mosca.

 Leclerc currently serves as the development driver for Scuderia Ferrari.

 Early racing career

 Karting

 Not much is known about Leclerc's karting career, although he won the Kart Racing Academy championship in 2014.
 At some point, Leclerc's karting career experienced a hiatus as the family decided to prioritise his brother, Charles, and Leclerc had to stop karting for some years.
-This is because there was not enough budget for both children.
+This was because there was not enough budget for both children.